 Overall Brand Reputation

 DeWalt tools consistently perform better than Makita.
-DeWalt tools have larger, stronger engines that allow you to drill into harder surfaces, cut harder wood, or push more leaves.
+They have larger, stronger motors that allow you to drill into harder surfaces, cut harder wood, or push more leaves.
 Rapid advances in battery power are improving performance even more.

 Even though Makita is not the flimsy foreign tool of a few decades ago, DeWalt is the clear winner in the durability category, with many of their tools able to take drops and falls.
 DeWalt uses thick housing materials and high-quality components that won’t crack or wear out.

-Makita gets the award for best design.
-Most of their tools are lightweight, emphasizing ergonomics for a comfortable work environment that allows higher precision.
+Makita gets the award for the best design.
+Most of their lightweight tools emphasize ergonomics for a comfortable work environment that allows higher precision.
 Their compact design allows you to work in tight places you may not reach with a heavy and bulky DeWalt.

 We hope you have enjoyed our look into these two popular tool makers and have picked a brand for your home.
-If we have helped answer your questions, please share this guide to which is the better power tool brand, Makita or DeWalt, on Facebook and Twitter.
+If we have helped answer your questions, please share this guide on the better power tool brand, Makita or DeWalt, on Facebook and Twitter.